btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 Ride the Lightning is a Node.js application to manage your Lightning peers, channels, wallet etc.

-The advantage of the work that has gone into BTCPay Server is that the RTL web page can be controlled and accessed in the same manner as the BTCPay site.
+The advantage of the work that has gone into BTCPay Server is that the RTL web page can be controlled and accessed in the same manner as the BTCPay Server site.

 ##### 🚚 Install